-- Install an entertainment center and a wet bar, and you instantly expand your party space by finishing the area beneath your two-story deck.
+- Install an entertainment centre and a wet bar, and you instantly expand your party space by finishing the area beneath your two-story deck.
 Be sure to buy weatherproof TV for the outdoors.

 - Include an outdoor kitchen or roll out a portable cart to your patio table and chairs for your next dinner party.
 Eat outside without having to worry about the forecast with your under-deck living space.
 Add some screening, and you won’t even have to worry about the bugs.

 - Buy comfortable seating.
-Think about how you’d like to use your deck for yourself, your family, and entertaining with friends.
+Think about how you’d like to use your deck for yourself, your family and entertain with friends.
 Instead of uncomfortable lawn chairs, maybe you need a couch and chairs with fun and functional cushions.
-Perhaps you’d like to add a hammock or bed-sized swing.
+Perhaps you’d like to add a hammock or a bed-sized swing.
 Great seating will make you want to spend more time on the deck!

 - Take a deep breath.
 Nothing beats a hot tub in the quiet, private space beneath your two-story deck.
 Make it your weekend oasis.